Women's and Gender Studies

 Internship and Study Abroad Opportunities

-Women’s Studies majors have access to many internships.
+Women’s and Gender Studies majors have access to many internships.
 Wells alumnae who are established leaders in their fields often provide internship opportunities for current students.
-The following is a sample of internships recently held by Women’s Studies students at Wells:
+The following is a sample of internships recently held by Women’s and Gender Studies students at Wells:

 - The Feminist Press, New York City